 • Opportunity Mapping

-We learned about Your Shot members from previous research such as surveys, online diaries, google analytics and defined 8 core jobs that we used to guide the interviews.
+We learned about Your Shot members from previous research such as surveys, online diaries, website analytics and defined 8 core jobs that we used to guide the interviews.

 8 core jobs: